Crystalline color superconductors: The three-flavor inhomogeneous phases

-To find the low energy effective action which describes the phonons and the gapless fermionic excitations, one should integrate out the high energy fermion fields.
-The procedure is detailed in \textcite{Mannarelli:2007bs}, where the effective action is derived starting from a NJL-like microscopic model.
-The final form of the effective action, of the phonon fields, is given by
+To find the low-energy effective action describing the phonons and the gapless fermionic excitations, one should integrate out the high-energy fermion fields.
+The procedure is detailed in the work by \textcite{Mannarelli:2007bs}, where the effective action is derived starting from a NJL-like microscopic model.
+The final form of the effective action of the phonon fields is given by

 where ${\rm Tr}_{{\rm ng}}$ stands for the trace over the Nambu-Gorkov, color, flavor and Dirac indices and a further trace over a set of functions on space-time containing all energy modes.
 The full inverse propagator, is given by